Riyan-Aditya/myblog/README.md

 This summary page showcase projects that I am most proud off.
 All the projects are organised based on topic on https://riyan-aditya.github.io/MyBlog/categories/.

+The blog was made with the help of [fastpages](https://github.com/fastai/fastpages)

 # Projects

 I have made a series of projects, all of which are available on my blog : https://riyan-aditya.github.io/MyBlog/categories/